Tag: gene johnson

 The Moriarty Brothers Franchise & the Legendary Gene Johnson

-The most accomplished amateur baseball franchise in Connecticut’s history was a team named Moriarty Brothers.
-The club hailed from Manchester and its origins could be traced all the way back to the year 1933.
-The Moriarty nine competed against amateur and semi-pro teams across the state.
-They were also a part of the Manchester Twilight League for many years before joining the Greater Hartford Twilight Baseball League in 1962.
+The most accomplished amateur baseball franchise in Connecticut’s history was Moriarty Brothers of Manchester.
+The club origins could be traced all the way back to 1933, when the Moriarty nine competed against amateur and semi-pro teams across the state.
+They were a part of the Manchester Twilight League for several years before joining the Greater Hartford Twilight Baseball League in 1962.
+The league’s all-time winningest team became synonymous with its Player-manager, Gene Johnson.

 Hartford Courant, 1935